sugata-daiki/diff23/README.md

 # diff23
-C++23-based library of simbolic formula manipulation of differentiation
+C++23-based library of symbolic formula manipulation of differentiation